-[Entire section revised 9/14/20; minor edits made 11/3/20] Businesses and other entities in the City that are allowed to operate must screen all Personnel each day using the screening process described in Sections 2.1 through 2.4 below.
+[Entire section revised 9/14/20] Businesses and other entities in the City that are allowed to operate must screen all Personnel each day using the screening process described in Sections 2.1 through 2.4 below.
 Attached to this Appendix is the Personnel Screening Attachment (Attachment A-1) which provides the questions that must be used for that purpose.
-That form may be used, or the business may adapt the questions and the information contained in that form for use through another method such as by phone, text message, email, web interface, or app.
+That form may be used, or the business may adapt the questions for use through another method such as by phone, text message, email, web interface, or app.

 Separately, many businesses and other entities that are allowed to operate are required by separate directives to screen guests, visitors, customers, or others using similar questions.
-Attached to this Appendix is the San Francisco COVID-19 Health Screening Form for non-personnel (Attachment A-2) that may be used for this purpose.
-If a directive requires use of the San Francisco COVID-19 Health Screening Form, then that form must be used or the business or entity may adapt the questions and the information contained in that form for use through another method such as by phone, text message, email, web interface, or app.
+Attached to this Appendix is the San Francisco COVID-19 Health Screening Form (Attachment A-2) that may be used for this purpose.
+If a directive requires use of the San Francisco COVID-19 Health Screening Form, then that form must be used or the business or entity may adapt the questions for use through another method such as by phone, text message, email, web interface, or app.